 What can you expect during November?
-See below more details about the 4 strands in 2021.
-Downloadable programmes for each week in November will soon be available.
+See below more details about the 4 strands and its Master Classes in 2021.
+You can download the full programme from this page as well.

 All the activities during the eucen ULLL Open Fora 2021 will start always at 15:00CET.